 The metering equipment on the right hand side comprises “m” logical devices.

-The DLMS/COSEM AL is supported by the DLMS/COSEM TL, comprising the internet TCP or UDP layer and a wrapper.
-The main role of the wrapper is to adapt the OSI-style service set, provided by the DLMS/COSEM TL to and from TCP and UDP function calls.
+The DLMS®/COSEM AL is supported by the DLMS®/COSEM TL, comprising the internet TCP or UDP layer and a wrapper.
+The main role of the wrapper is to adapt the OSI-style service set, provided by the DLMS®/COSEM TL to and from TCP and UDP function calls.
 It also provides addressing for the logical devices, binding them to a SAP called wrapper port.
 The Management Logical Device is always bound to wrapper port 0x01.
 Finally, the wrapper provides information about the length of the APDUs transmitted, to help the peer to recognise the end of the APDU.
 This is necessary due the streaming nature of TCP.